-5G >24 GHz use will supplement LTE, not replace it.
-5G will not be one monolithic technology in a specific band, but rather is generally conceived to be a package of technologies in various bands that match the characteristics of the bands to the services required.
+5G at >24 GHz will supplement LTE, not replace it, at least for the next decade.
+5G will not be one monolithic technology in a specific band, but rather is likely to be a package of technologies in various bands that match the characteristics of the bands to the services required.
+The standardization of 5G is likely to be evolutionary through the 3GPP standards bodies for the cellular/mobile industry, and through IEEE standardization for the unlicensed WiFi bands.
+For various possible modes of development, see Chapter 8 of (Rappaport, et.
+Al. Milimeter Wave Wireless Communicatoins, c.2015, Prentice Hall)

-Which much, but not all, of US territory is now covered with lower frequency CMRS signals, this is not a reasonable expectation for >24 GHz where base stations covering several kilometers are unlikely to be feasible.
-Thus areas with low user density will likely be served primarily with low band services.
+With most of the US geographic territory covered already by lower frequency CMRS signals, 5G will not expand coverage in the early deployment stages, because base stations covering several kilometers are unlikely to be feasible in suburban or highly dense forested areas.
+Thus areas with low user density will likely be served primarily with low band services for the first 5 to 8 years of mmWave rollout.
+As costs decline and components perfected in a mass market, it is likely that mmWave could be used to cover vast geographies using relays and backhaul modes, much like electrical power is now carried to rural areas.
+The speed of the buildout of very broadband connectivity depends on the speed at which the FCC enables broad swaths (many 10s of GHz) of mmWAve spectrum to be used by license holders (both incumbents and new auction winners) to provide the grid of coverage that could connect even the most remote mobile or fixed users.

-There are real benefits with economies of scale in R&D and production with global harmonization.
-However, such goals have been elusive in the past and probably will continue to be elusive.
+Global harmonization yield real benefits with economies of scale in R&D and production.
+However, harmonization goals have been elusive in the past and probably will continue to be elusive, unless the FCC leads in unlicensed spectrum allocation as part of its millimeter wave strategy.
 Federal users have legitimate needs for spectrum in the bands under consideration for CMRS use.
 But in general, federal spectrum use and CMRS spectrum use are orthogonal in space and time with the San Diego area being a notable exception.

-Sharing at >24 GHz frequencies is very different than VHF so G/NG sharing should be easier and allow new approaches such as the existing novel 70/80 GHz sharing.The US has the largest most technically advanced military in the world that depends greatly on IT for its advantage.
+Sharing at >24 GHz frequencies is very different than VHF due to the high directionality and the natural losses that occur due to obstructions, so G/NG sharing should be easier and allow new approaches such as the existing novel 70/80 GHz sharing.
+EXPLAIN WHAT THIS IS – LIGHT LICENSIG?
+BUT THIS IS NOLY FOR FORZEN ROPES?

+The US has the largest most technically advanced military in the world that depends greatly on IT for its advantage.
 It may not be reasonable to expect that US spectrum use >24 GHz will be the same as countries with lesser national security problems.
-However, creative sharing approaches could minimize such differences.
+However, creative sharing approaches could minimize such differences, and freeing up unused or extremely lightly used military or astronomical spectrum for mobile wireless should be done to spur American competitiveness and, eventually, to bridge the digital divide.